Skyvia Query Google Sheets Add-on

 Useful queries that you plan to reuse in other workbooks can be saved in Query Gallery.
 Then you may quickly open the saved query in just a few clicks.
 A query can be saved together with a connection reference.

-Query Gallery has four tabs that display queries grouped by different criteria: by data sources, by connections, by user-defined folders, and all the queries ungrouped.
-Thus, you can always find the necessary query by any of the mentioned criteria or simply enter a part of its name in the Search box.
+Queries in the Query Gallery are grouped by data sources, by connections or can be dispalyed ungrouped.
+It means you can always find the necessary query by any of the mentioned grouping or simply enter part of query name in the Search box.

-In addition to queries saved by you, Query Gallery contains a number of predefined public queries for different data sources and use cases.
-If you do not want to see them in the gallery, you can use the toggle in the Query Gallery header to hide them.
+In addition to queries created and saved by you, Query Gallery contains a number of predefined public queries for different data sources and use cases.
+If you do not want to see them in the Gallery, you can use the drop-down list in the top-right corner of the Query Gallery to hide them.